 People are stranded a lot longer than that amount of time from different situations we see all over the country.
 Please do not count on the government, they may not reach you for days, weeks, or maybe even months.

 You must be prepared for the unexpected today, not tomorrow.
 Please remember my book: Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation

 Bug Out Bag (you need a trailer or you can bug in):

-Every emergency agency in the country recommends having a 72-hour kit available to grab-and-go in an emergency.
+Every emergency agency in the country recommends having a 72-hour kit available to grab and go in an emergency.
 Be sure to update your kit every six months to a year, depending on the items you have in it.

-Include food you know you will eat and items that can keep you busy during times of inactivity.
+Include the food you know you will eat and items that can keep you busy during times of inactivity.
 Be mindful of storing items that might leak, melt, or affect other items in your bag if they leak or break open (Ziploc bags might help with this problem).

 Attach a tag to the kit or bag with your name, phone number(s), a tag to remind you to grab your prescriptions/medicines, and a tag to grab your emergency binder.
 Depending on the needs of you and/or your family, items you could include in your kit are:

-2. MRE’s (Meals ready to eat); hot and cold ready to eat food packages; freeze-dried fruits and vegetables; and candy, gum, jerky, fruit snacks, raisins, fruit leather, granola bars, peanuts, crackers, etc.
+2. MRE’s (Meals Ready to Eat); hot and cold ready-to-eat food packages; freeze-dried fruits and vegetables; and candy, gum, jerky, fruit snacks, raisins, fruit leather, granola bars, peanuts, crackers, etc.